-- username and password - client-auth-certificate and client-auth-certificate-password
+- Basic Authentication: username and password - Token Authentication: bearer-token-url, client_id, client_secret, and token_lifetime - Client Certificate Authentication: client-auth-certificate and client-auth-certificate-password

 Important: Choosing to use client certificate authentication for the orchestrator may require additional configuration on your Keyfactor Command server.
-For more information, see Install the Main Keyfactor Command Components on the Keyfactor Command Server(s) in the Keyfactor Command Server Installation Guide and Appendix - Set up the Universal Orchestrator to Use Client Certificate Authentication with Certificates Stored in Active Directory on page 118, Appendix - Set up the Universal Orchestrator to Use Client Certificate Authentication via a Reverse Proxy: Citrix ADC on page 106.
+For more information, see Install the Main Keyfactor Command Components on the Keyfactor Command Server(s) in the Keyfactor Command Server Installation Guide and Appendix - Set up the Universal Orchestrator to Use Client Certificate Authentication with Certificates Stored in Active Directory on page 160, Appendix - Set up the Universal Orchestrator to Use Client Certificate Authentication via a Reverse Proxy: Citrix ADC on page 148.

-Tip: For information about rotating passwords and client authentication certificates, see Change Service Account Passwords on page 50.
+Tip: For information about rotating passwords and client authentication certificates, see Change Service Account Passwords on page 79.

---username
+--username (Basic Authentication)

-This is the Keyfactor Command connect service account that the orchestrator uses to communicate with Keyfactor Command that you created as per Create Service Accounts for the Universal Orchestrator on page 9.
+This is the Keyfactor Command connect service account that the orchestrator uses to communicate with Keyfactor Command that you created as per Create Service Accounts for the Universal Orchestrator on page 11.
 It may be entered either as username@domain (e.g. svc_kyforch@keyexample.com) or DOMAIN\\username (e.g. KEYEXAMPLE\\svc_kyforch).